 - Tracking – one of the best ways to earn more in the gig economy?
 Track the money!
 Where are you earning the most?
 Which weeks are the most profitable?
 What did you do differently?
 Moves can help you track each gig individually and the sum of your gigs.

 - Access to financial services – Moves will help connect members to financial services that are hesitant to work with gig workers.

-But, I do like that Moves allows you to pay it back week by week instead of the full amount taken out in one day.
-That’s easier to budget for and I wish I had that kind of option available to me a couple of years ago.
+But, I do like that Moves allows you to pay it as you earn instead of the full amount taken out in one day.
+That’s easier to budget for, and I wish I had that kind of option available to me a couple of years ago.

 Finally, it’s nice to see a company recognize that drivers and couriers need access to financial services and are worthy of investing in.
 It’s hard enough for gig workers to qualify for certain business funding, car loans, and more.
 With Moves, there’s one place to track your earnings, see historical earnings, and get access to financial services we might not otherwise have been aware of.

 Brokerage services and products are provided through Bumped Financial LLC, member FINRA/SIPC.
 More about Bumped Financial LLC is available on FINRA’s BrokerCheck.
 Mention of any specific stock or holding is for illustrative purposes only and not an investment recommendation.
 This is not an offer to buy or sell securities, or to open an account where Bumped Financial LLC isn’t registered.
 The Bumped app and website are operated by Bumped, Inc. Bumped Financial is a wholly owned Subsidiary of Bumped, Inc. Moves is not an affiliate or subsidiaries of Bumped Inc or Bumped Financial.